algolia/instantsearch/docgen/src/gettingstarted.md

 components can be customised further using connectors, like in the paragraph about displaying the results.

-Here some suggested guides and reference that you might be interested in:
+Here are some suggested guides and references that you might be interested in:
  - [How to style your search](Styling.html)
  - [Advanced examples using react-instantsearch](examples.html)
  - [The API for widgets and components](InstantSearch.html)